 Step 1: Earn a Bachelor’s Degree

 Nearly all CTOs start their professional journeys by earning a bachelor’s degree in a computer science-related field.
-A recent trend is the rise of cybersecurity and protecting company data from malicious threats.
-New educational programs, like Maryville’s online cybersecurity bachelor’s degree, address this growing concern.
+A recent trend in the industry is the rise of cybersecurity to protect company data from malicious threats.
+New educational programs, such as Maryville University’s online cybersecurity bachelor’s degree, address this growing concern.
+Courses such as cybersecurity incident response and examination prepare future CTOs to protect digital assets.

 A bachelor’s degree sets the foundation for any professional who wants to become a CTO.
-With the knowledge of database design, digital forensics, cyber law, programming, and data integrity, graduates can move on to work in a variety of IT professions.
+With knowledge of database design, digital forensics, cyber law, programming, data integrity, and beyond, graduates can work in a variety of IT professions.
 Aspiring CTOs must build a strong educational base and gain experience in entry-level positions before taking the next step toward becoming a CTO.

 Step 2: Gain On-the-Job Experience